Fifty3North/troolio/README.md

 In addition to queries to retrieve information from the system there are also read models.
 Read models allow you to see a model built from one or more actors.

 ## Actors
 Actors are made up of collections of functionality which handle messages.
-Actors can implement one of 3 interfaces:-
+Actors can implement one of 5 interfaces:-
 * IActor - This type of actor doesn't have any state so is used as a worker or to project outside the system
 * IStatefulActor - This type of actor maintains its own state so can include validation as to when actions can be performed
 * ICreatableActor - This type of actor maintains its own state but also must have an explicit create command and will raise an exception if other actions are requested before the actor has been created.
+* IOrchestrationActor - This type of actor responds to events raised by other actors.
+It doesn't maintain state and an error will cause the transaction to fail
+* IProjectionActor - This type of actor responds to events raised by other actors but only once a transaction has completed successfully

 Messages from clients can be Commands or Queries.
 ### Commands